git4dcc/git4dcc/README.md

 # Welcome to RTB Homebrew on GitHub

-[RTB](https://rtb4dcc.de) (Real Time Bus) is the codename for my homebrew hardware and software projects related to my model railway hobby.
+[RTB](https://rtb4dcc.de) (Real Time Bus) is the codename for my home crafted hardware and software projects related to my model railway hobby.
 Whenever a project reaches a stable state, I switch the repo to public.

 ## Mobile Decoders
 | Project  | Description |